bkenan/cv_image_classification/README.md

 # Computer Vision app

 This is a repository for building  a multi-class image classification using Deep Learning and python scripts (with PEP8 standards).
 Currently supported image classes are airport, bridge, building, car, pipe, power plant and railway.

+## Technologies used

+Pytorch for deep learning training and streamlit for the UI

 ## Getting Started